 Human beings are social creatures.
 We yearn for meaningful connections to the people around us.
 So why, then, do we settle for the boring and tired ways of interacting at work?

 From meetings that span hours to continuous conference calls, we are discouraging creativity and hampering productivity.
-The best part is that it doesn’t have to be this way.
+The best part is that these problems in the workplace don’t have to exist.
 By listening to our bodies, becoming more aware, and getting out of our chairs, we can facilitate the productive, creative environments that drive happiness and success.

-We spend so much time and energy fighting our bodies in the attempt to eke out an extra ounce of energy and productivity, but the reality is that these measures (ie. coffee, powering through a natural lull) are counter-productive.
+We spend so much time and energy fighting our bodies in the attempt to eke out an extra ounce of energy and productivity, but the reality is that these measures to improve morale (ie. coffee, powering through a natural lull) are counter-productive.

 It seems counter-intuitive but just like taking time out of our day to exercise and go to the gym, this actually increases our capacity to be fully engaged, focused and productive.
-Furthermore, by picking just one thing to focus on at a time and using a timer we can actually train ourselves to enter the flow state almost at will during which times we can be hyper-productive and generate amazing work.
+Furthermore, set smart goals for work to focus on one at a time and use a timer while you do.
+We can actually train ourselves to enter the flow state almost at will, become hyper-productive and generate amazing work.

-The purpose of meetings is to engage with those around us in a spirit of collaboration to achieve shared goals.
-In order to make the most of this sharing of ideas, it’s important to consider the ways in which we can change our listening and speaking patterns to be more open, more creative in these group sessions.
+The purpose of meetings is to engage with those around us in a spirit of collaborative culture to achieve shared departmental goals.
+In order to make the most of this sharing of ideas, it’s important to consider the ways in which we can change our listening and speaking patterns to improve team communication and be more open and creative in these group sessions.

 How do you sit?
 What causes your attention to drift?
 Do you interrupt your colleagues?
 Do you ever find yourself on auto-response, especially when it comes to discussing new ideas?